read our ringworm guide, which provides useful information about the disease, its symptoms, and treatment.

 How Long Will This Last?The good news is that this cleaning fest is temporary.
 Consider this as Operation Ringworm and remember that there is light at the end of the tunnel!

 You want to get the ringworm spore levels down while your pets are being treated, so that they do not keep getting attacked by new spores.
 It is the infected pets who actually shed fresh spores into the environment, so cleaning alone won't do the trick.
-It's a vicious cycle that you need to break by cleaning the house and treating the pets at the same time — see more about treatment in our Ringworm Guide.
+It's a vicious cycle that you need to break by cleaning the house and treating the pets at the same time — see more about treatment in our Ringworm in Cats Guide.

 You should plan to keep on cleaning intensively until your cats start getting negative culture results.
 Then you can relax a bit, but keep on fighting against dust and fur building up anywhere.